lucian-ilie/SAGE2/README.md

 Full list of options:
 	-f|--fileInput <string>
-			Input file in fasta/fastq format (interleaved).
+			Input file in FASTA/FASTQ format (interleaved).
 Mutually exclusive with option -l|--listInput.
 [Required]

 	-l|--listInput <string>
-			A list of input files in fasta/fastq format.
-Mutually exclusive with option -f|--fileInput. (for more information consult with the README file).
+			A list of input files in FASTA/FASTQ format.
+Mutually exclusive with option -f|--fileInput.
 [Required]

 	-k|--minOverlap <int>
 			The minimum length of an overlap to be considered for graph